MileHacker Logo

 Mobile Payments

-Mobile payments (WeChat Pay, Alipay) dominate in China.
+Mobile payments (WeChat Pay, Alipay) dominate within China.
 Cash sees less use.
-Consider setting up a mobile payment account for longer stays.
+Consider setting up a mobile payment account for extended stays.

 Typical Daily Budgets